Washington DC Photo Guide HomepageWashington DC Photo Guide

 The Spirit of Freedom, by Ed Hamilton

 At the heart of the memorial is a bronze sculpture by Kentucky-based sculptor Ed Hamilton titled The Spirit of Freedom.
-As you approach, the most striking part of it are the 8-foot tall uniformed figures facing outward in a semi-circle, three solders and a sailor, all members of the United States Colored Troops and all at alert.
+As you approach, the most striking part consists of the 8-foot tall uniformed figures facing outward in a semi-circle, three soldiers and a sailor, all members of the United States Colored Troops, and all at alert.

 They stand on a granite podium with an inscription that reads: